THE KALAHARI PEOPLES FUND:

 R. Fleming Puckett, Ph.D

-Dr. R. Fleming Puckett is a KPF Board Member and our Program Director for Land Rights & Governance, working to increase awareness, funding, and advocacy related to land rights, community governance, and San/government relationships across southern Africa.
+Dr. Puckett is our Program Director for Land Rights & Governance, working to increase awareness, funding, and advocacy related to land rights, community governance, and San/government relationships across southern Africa.
 He began his fieldwork with the !Xun, Khwe, and ǂKhomani San people of South Africa in 2009 and received his Doctor of Philosophy degree from Oxford University in 2013.

 Dr. Puckett's continuing research focuses on indigenous systems of governance, decision-making, land use, and community organization and the impacts of conflicts between these systems and the stated goals, requirements, and implementation procedures of national land and “development” legislation.
 His professional background includes research, teaching, writing, public speaking, legal practice, consulting, and negotiation.

 In addition to his doctorate, Dr. Puckett holds an